rackerlabs/design-system/_component_design/help-beacon.md

 ## Best practices

-- Place the beacon to the right or left of navigation items to show location and label.
+- Place the beacon to the right or left of navigation items of interest.
-- Place the beacon next to labels or section headers.
+- Place the beacon next to labels or section headers of interest.
 - Use the beacon in conjunction with the directional [popover]({{site.baseurl}}/components/popovers.html).
-- Do **not** use the beacon in lieu of user experience best practices about affordance.
+- Do **not** use the beacon in lieu of user experience affordance best practices.
 - Do **not** use other forms of notification to deliver the context, such as automatic [tooltips]({{site.baseurl}}/components/tooltip.html) or directional [popovers]({{site.baseurl}}/components/popovers.html).
 - Do **not** obscure the labeled item with the beacon.